ScenicFramework/scenic/guides/overview_graph.md

 ## Transforms

 The final type of primitive control is transforms.
-Unlike html, which uses auto-layout to position items on the screen, Scenic moves primitives around using matrix based transforms.
+Unlike html, which uses auto-layout to position items on the screen, Scenic moves primitives around using matrix transforms.
 This is common in video games and provides powerful control of your primitives.

 A [matrix](https://en.wikipedia.org/wiki/Matrix_(mathematics)) is an array of numbers that can be used to change the positions, rotations, scale and more of locations.

-In Scenic, you will only rarely create matrices on your own (you can if you know what you are doing!), and will instead use the very easy transform helpers.
+**Don’t worry!** You will not need to look at any matrices unless you want to get fancy.
+In Scenic, you will rarely (if ever) create matrices on your own (you can if you know what you are doing!), and will instead use the transform helpers.

 [You can read about the transform types here.](overview_transforms.html)